KyleBlankRollins/Web-Portfolio/posts/installing-virtualbox-guest-additions-for-your-vm.md

 ---
 title: Installing VirtualBox Guest Additions for your VM
-excerpt: >-
-  With Ubuntu installed on your VM, we're ready to add the VirtualBox Guest Additions functionality.
+excerpt: With Ubuntu installed on your VM, we're ready to add the VirtualBox Guest Additions functionality.
 You'll want it.
-date: August 21st 2019
+date: 2019-08-21T05:00:00Z
 tags:
 - VirtualBox
 - Guest Additions
 categories:
 - Set up a Linux web development environment with VirtualBox
-thumbnail: /uploads/install_guest_additions_cover.svg
+thumbnail: "/uploads/install_guest_additions_cover.svg"

 ---
 Once you have a VirtualBox VM with Ubuntu installed, it's time to add VirtualBox's Guest Additions functionality.
 This gives you a bunch of useful features like better input integration and a shared clipboard for copy and pasting from your host machine into your virtual machine.